BlokasLabs/pisound-micro-docs/docs/gpiod-libgpiod.md

 ## libgpiod

-Fully documenting the powerful `libgpiod` library upon which the above utilities are built upon is a little bit out of the scope for Pisound Micro's docs, but this won't stop us from getting you on the right track and making you comfortable.
+Fully documenting the powerful `libgpiod` library upon which the above utilities are built is a little bit out of the scope for Pisound Micro's docs, but this won't stop us from getting you on the right track and making you comfortable.

 ### Prerequisities